How does metoprolol work?

 Apart from stopping alcohol if you feel dizzy, you can eat and drink normally while taking metoprolol.

-Can lifestyle changes help the health of my heart?
+Can lifestyle changes help the health of my heart or high blood pressure??

-• Quit smoking – smoking increases your heart rate and blood pressure.
-Giving up smoking brings down your blood pressure and relieves heart failure symptoms.
+Smoking increases your heart rate and blood pressure.
+Quitting smoking brings down your blood pressure.
 Try to avoid secondhand smoke.

-• Cut down on alcohol – drinking too much alcohol raises blood pressure over time.
-It makes heart failure worse, too.
+Drinking too much alcohol raises blood pressure over time.
 Try to keep to the recommended guidelines of no more than 14 units of alcohol a week.

-• Eat well – eating a healthy, balanced diet can help if you have high blood pressure or a heart problem.
 Aim to eat a diet that includes plenty of fruit and vegetables, wholegrains, fat-free or low-fat dairy products, and lean proteins.
-It's a good idea to follow these tips for a lower salt diet, too.
+It's a good idea to limit the salt in your diet too.
 Eating too much salt is the biggest cause of high blood pressure.
 The more salt you eat, the higher your blood pressure will be.
 Aim for no more than 6g of salt a day.